Krayorn/blog/src/pages/posts/1-why-a-blog.md

 So now that I have a blog, what do I hope to accomplish with it ?
 Plenty of things !

-First, I will have to see if I manage to write regularly, I want to write about many subjects, but it should mainly be about tech, AI, board games and miniature painting.
+First, I will have to see if I manage to write regularly.
+I want to write about many subjects, but it should mainly be about tech, AI, board games and miniature painting.

 Next, I would like to add some sections to this website: